What Is Two-Factor Authentication (2FA)?

 Authentication factors are broadly classified into three types.
 "Something you know" is information that only the person knows, such as a password or PIN code.
 "Something you have" refers to a physical device that only the person possesses, such as a smartphone or security key.
 "Something you are" uses the person's physical characteristics, such as fingerprints or facial recognition.
 Two-factor authentication verifies identity by combining two different factors from among these.

-The Difference Between Two-Factor and Multi-Factor Authentication
+The Difference Between Two-Step Verification and Multi-Factor Authentication

 Main Authentication Methods